Quiet Internet Pager

-QIP (/ˈkwɪp/; an acronym for Quiet Internet Pager) is a multiprotocol instant messaging client.
-It is a closed source freeware program originally developed by Ilgam Zyulkorneev.
+QIP (/ˈkwɪp/; an acronym for Quiet Internet Pager) was a multiprotocol instant messaging client.
+It was a closed source freeware program originally developed by Ilgam Zyulkorneev.
 In 2008 it was bought by RosBusinessConsulting media group and named most popular RBC service in 2009.

 Features

 A Softpedia review of QIP 2006 mentioned its unique feature (at the time) of tabbed message windows—instead of a message window for each chat session, one window with several tabs is shown.
 Since this feature's introduction, ICQ Version 6.0 now includes this feature, as do the multi-service clients Pidgin, Miranda NG, and Trillian.
 Other features include integrated mail.ru e-mail client, and a wider range of emoticons.
 QIP presents no advertisements in the application windows; this is described as a security advantage.

 Versions

 QIP 2005

-QIP 2005 is an alternative instant messaging client based on the OSCAR protocol.
+QIP 2005 was an alternative instant messaging client based on the OSCAR protocol.
 It has full support of ICQ and experimental support of AIM.

-QIP 2005 does not properly support Unicode which causes issues when sending and receiving non-ASCII messages unless both users use QIP.
+QIP 2005 did not properly support Unicode which caused issues when sending and receiving non-ASCII messages unless both users use QIP.